What Is an ACD in a Call Center?

 The Most Common Types of Incoming Phone Call Distribution

-Calls can be distributed in several ways, depending on your call center specifics.
+Calls can be distributed in several ways, depending on your call center's specifics.
 The most common automatic call distribution features are:

 Fixed Order Call Distribution